Khushboo2724/Visual-Alchemy/README.md

 (I have given a sample vid in the code repo)
 I AM EVEN BETTER GIVING ALL THE OUPUT VIDEO FILES GENERATED IN THE REPO

+**Execution steps-**
+To execute individual effects run the python files in the usual way i.e python filename whereas if you want to run the streamlit webapp execute command- streamlit run app_old_static.py

 **Enjoy transforming your videos into captivating spatial experiences with VisualAlchemy!**